Panorama Langkawi: Cable Car and Sky Bridge

 Sky Bridge

-Panorama Langkawi or Langkawi Sky Cab has been the tourist highlight of the island since it opened in 2002.
-A more than 2 km long cable car takes you up to the dizzy heights of Gunung Machinchang.
+Panorama Langkawi, or Langkawi Sky Cab, has been the island's tourist highlight since its opening in 2002.
+A 2-kilometer-long cable car takes you to lofty heights on Mount Machinchang.
 The view from Machinchang Mountain is unique.
-When the weather is clear, you can see untouched nature for a few kilometers.
+On a clear day, you can see several kilometers of untouched nature.

 Oriental Village

-The Oriental Village, and thus the valley station of the cable car, is located in the north-east of the island, not far from ours Hotels, and is marked on every tourist map.
-The signs there are good and you can easily reach the complex by car.
-The parking is free.
-In the Oriental Village, a few local-style houses have been built around a lake.
-Here you will find the usual tourist shops from t-shirts to souvenirs to all sorts of more or less useful things.
-The small restaurants have normal prices, you can eat something here or have a coffee.
+The Oriental Village, and thus the valley station of the cable car, is located in the northeast of the island, not far from our Hotels, and is marked on every tourist map.
+The signage is good, and the complex is easy to reach by car.
+Parking is free.
+In the Oriental Village, a few houses were built in the local style around a lake.
+Here you'll find the usual tourist shops, from T-shirts and souvenirs to all sorts of more or less useful items.
+The small restaurants have normal prices, and you can definitely get something to eat or a coffee here.

-View of the Air Terjun Telaga Tujuh waterfall on the Langkawi Cable Car ascent
+View of the Air Terjun Telaga Tujuh waterfall during the ascent with the Langkawi Cable Car

-The middle station is at 650 meters altitude, here you can get off and go to a viewpoint.
-We had a great view of the bay from our hotel The Danna Langkawi with the adjacent port.
-Cenang and the airport can be seen in the distance.
+The middle station is at an altitude of 650 meters, where you can disembark and walk to a viewing point.
+We had a great view of the bay from our hotel.
+The Danna Langkawi with the adjacent harbor.
+In the distance, you can see Cenang and the airport.

-We continued again with the gondola lift to the mountain station, which is a good 50 meters higher.
-There is a lot of construction going on here.
-As a result, one of the two 360 degree panorama platforms was not accessible to us.
-But we also had a breathtaking view of the landscape from the other side.
-To the north we could even see Thailand.
+We continued on by gondola to the mountain station, a good 50 meters higher.
+Major construction work is currently underway there, making one of the two 360-degree panoramic platforms inaccessible to us.
+But even from the other one, we had a breathtaking view of the landscape.
+To the north, we could even see as far as Thailand.

 View of the middle station